ph4r05/javacard-gradle-template/INTEGRATION.md

 ## Variant B - Maintained code

-With maintained code it is a bit difficult as we usually want to pull-request our changes to the original repository.
-In that case we cannot use the copy variant A as the git history will be lost and the pull request cannot be created.
+With maintained code, it is a bit difficult as we usually want to pull-request our changes to the original repository.
+In that case, we cannot use the copy variant A as the git history will be lost and the pull request cannot be created.

 Depending on the project size we have another two options:

 ### B.1 Use template project structure

-In this case we change the existing project structure and we basically transform it to the structure of the template.
+In this case, we change the existing project structure and we basically transform it to the structure of the template.

 It would go like this: